 This past year was my first time serving as a member of the selection committee for this award, and it was a really interesting process.

 In May, the committee members all received a list of 100 books that had been nominated the previous year by students and educators across the state.
-We were placed into evaluation groups, and each were responsible for reading and evaluating 10 books from the list by August 1st.
-Based on our ratings, the list was cut in half, and the committee was now tasked with reading the top 50 books before our meeting on February 1st.
+We were placed into groups, each responsible for reading and evaluating 10 books from the list by August 1st.
+Based on our ratings, the list was cut in half, and the entire committee was now tasked with reading all of the top 50 books before our meeting on February 1st.

 I had already read several of the titles from the list, so I jotted down notes if they were still fresh in my mind, or gave those a quick reread if it had been a while.
 Then I made my way through the rest of the list.
 With the excitement of a true newbie, I knocked off more than half the list in the first two months… and then the craziness of the school year caused me to take a break and get sucked into other endeavors.
 Then over winter break, I realized with panic that I still had 14 books from the list to read!
 I guess sometimes I work best under pressure, because I DID manage to read all 50 books before the meeting.
 Phew.